 Bookmarks and hyperlinks (outside the GTOC or TOC)

 Navigation is significantly enhanced by appropriate use of bookmarks and hyperlinks in PDF files.
 The inclusion of bookmarks / hyperlinks into PDF files aids in the navigation around the document content.
-Hyperlinks in key documents of the submission (e.g. detailed and critical summaries, written summaries of the applicant or main response documents) to related files like references, or appendices are helpful and greatly improve navigation efficiency through a VNeeS submission.
+Hyperlinks in key documents of the submission (e.g. critical expert reports, written summaries of the applicant or main response documents) to related files like references, or appendices are helpful and greatly improve navigation efficiency through a VNeeS submission.

 Especially in case of single PDF files containing several references, bookmarks should be included for efficient navigation.